indianpanthertv/beautiful-jekyll/_posts/2016-02-27-jnu-agitation.md

 layout: post
 title: JNU agitation , the one thing you have to know
-subtitle: This is about Nationality and 1.2 billion indians description:This is about Nationality and 1.2 billion indians
+subtitle: This is about Nationality and 1.2 billion indians
+description: This is about Nationality and 1.2 billion indians
 fb-img: https://indianpanthertv.files.wordpress.com/2016/02/bharat-mata-small.png
 ---